Loch Shiel: Transport

 Prior to the construction of the A861 road the loch served as a main transport route in the area, linking the communities at the south end of the loch to the West Highland railway line at Glenfinnan.
 The regular service carrying mail and passengers was operated by David MacBrayne's between 1953 and 1967, ceasing with the construction of the new road between Lochailort and Kinlochmoidart.

-The West Highland railway line and the A830 road both pass the northern end of the Loch Shiel at Glenfinnan, whilst the A861 road also runs close to the lochside for about 4 km at the southern end.
-There are no public roads that run the full length of the loch: a forestry track runs along the southern side between Polloch and Glenfinnan, whilst no tracks or paths exist on the northern side.
+The West Highland railway line and the A830 road both pass the northern end of the Loch Shiel at Glenfinnan, while the A861 road also runs close to the lochside for about 4 km at the southern end.
+There are no public roads that run the full length of the loch: a forestry track runs along the southern side between Polloch and Glenfinnan, while no tracks or paths exist on the northern side.

 Cruises on the loch are available from Glenfinnan, Acharacle and Polloch.